Trump clashes with conservative U.S. chief justice over judiciary

 It is unusual for a U.S. chief justice, who presides over the nine-member U.S. Supreme Court, to issue such a statement in response to a president.
 The U.S. Constitution established the federal judiciary as a co-equal branch of government with the executive and legislative branches as part of a system of checks and balances on power.
 Presidents nominate federal judges and the Senate confirms them.

-Ilya Somin, a law professor at George Mason University in Virginia, said Roberts’ unusual direct response to Trump “is sending up a signal that Trump has gone beyond the pale of responsible political discourse.”
+Ilya Somin, a law professor at George Mason University in Virginia, said Roberts “is sending up a signal that Trump has gone beyond the pale of responsible political discourse.”

 “For a long time the chief justice didn’t respond to it.
 I suspect at some point Roberts decided enough was enough and he had to say something,” Somin added.